txj-xyz/rs3-ability-tracker/README.md

-<h3 align="center">⚠️⚠️DO NOT DOWNLOAD THIS TRACKER OUTSIDE OF THIS GITHUB REPOSITORY⚠️⚠️
+<h3 align="center">⚠️DO NOT DOWNLOAD THIS TRACKER OUTSIDE OF THIS GITHUB REPOSITORY⚠️

-  <p>⚠️⚠️ANYTHING OUTSIDE OF THIS GITHUB IS UNTRUSTED AND WILL BE CONSIDERED UNSAFE⚠️⚠️</h3>
+  <p>⚠️ANYTHING OUTSIDE OF THIS GITHUB IS UNTRUSTED AND WILL BE CONSIDERED UNSAFE⚠️</h3>

 <p align="center">